 - 20. Protocol: A formal set of procedures that are adopted to ensure communication between two or more functions within the same layer of a hierarchy of functions (source: ITU-T I.112).
-[13] - 21.
+[16] - 21.
 Quality of Service (QoS): The collective effect of service performances which determine the degree of satisfaction of a user of a service.
-It is characterized by the combined aspects of performance factors applicable to all services, such as; [3] - service operability performance; - service accessibility performance; - service retainability performance; - service integrity performance; - other factors specific to each service. - 22.
-Redaction: The removal of information from a document or dataset for legal or security purposes.
-[37] - 23.
+It is characterized by the combined aspects of performance factors applicable to all services, such as; [3] - a) service operability performance; - b) service accessibility performance; - c) service retainability performance; - d) service integrity performance; - e) other factors specific to each service. - 22.
 Sensitive data: Data that may be used for authentication or may help to identify the user, such as user names, passwords, PINs, cryptographic keys, IMSIs, IMEIs, MSISDNs, or IP addresses of the UE, as well as files of a system that are needed for the functionality such as firmware images, patches, drivers or kernel modules.
-[3] - 24.
+[3] - 23.
+Service center (SC): Function responsible for the relaying and store and forwarding of a short message between a short message entity and an MS. [16] - 24.
 Serving Network: The serving network provides the user with access to the services of the home environment.
-[13] - 25.
-Stand-alone Non-Public Network: A non-public network not relying on network functions provided by a PLMN. - 26.
+[16] - 25.
+Short message (SM): Information that may be conveyed by means of the Short Message Service.
+[4] - 26.
 Stratum: Grouping of protocols related to one aspect of the services provided by one or several domains.
 [3] - 27.
 System group account: A predefined system account in the network product, usually with special privileges, which has a predefined user id and hence cannot be tied to a single user (individual) in a normal operating environment.
 [3] - 28.
 User Equipment: A device allowing a user access to network services.
 The interface between the UE and the network is the radio interface.
-A User Equipment can be subdivided into a number of domains, the domains being separated by reference points.[3]
+A User Equipment can be subdivided into a number of domains, the domains being separated by reference points.
+[3]